apache/bigtop/bigtop-packages/src/charm/spark/layer-spark/README.md

     juju add-unit spark

- When in standalone mode Juju ensures a single Spark master is appointed.
+ When in standalone mode, Juju ensures a single Spark master is appointed.
  The status of the unit acting as master reads "ready (standalone - master)", while the rest of the units display a status of "ready (standalone)".
- In case you remove the master unit Juju will appoint a new master to the cluster.
- However, should a master fail in this standalone mode running jobs and job history will be lost.
+ If you remove the master, Juju will appoint a new one.
+However, if a master fails in standalone mode, running jobs and job history will be lost.

  * **Standalone HA**

- To enable High Availability properties of a cluster you need to add a relation between spark and a zookeeper deployment.
+ To enable High Availability for a Spark cluster, you need to add Zookeeper to the deployment.
+To ensure a Zookeeper quorum, it is recommended that you deploy 3 units of the zookeeper application.
 For instance:

-    juju deploy apache-zookeeper zookeeper
+    juju deploy apache-zookeeper zookeeper -n 3
     juju add-relation spark zookeeper

- In this mode again you can scale your cluster to match your needs by adding/removing units.
-Spark units report "ready (standalone HA)" in their status so if you need to identify the node acting as master you need to query the Zookeeper deployment.
+ In this mode, you can again scale your cluster to match your needs by adding/removing units.
+Spark units report "ready (standalone HA)" in their status.
+If you need to identify the node acting as master, query Zookeeper as follows:

-    juju ssh zk/0
-    zkCli.sh
-    get /spark/master_status
+    juju run --unit zookeeper/0 'echo "get /spark/master_status" | /usr/lib/zookeeper/bin/zkCli.sh'

  * **Yarn-client and Yarn-cluster**